-We have reviewed the consolidated statement of financial condition of TrustCo Bank Corp NY (the "Company") as of June 30, 2023, and the related consolidated statements of income and comprehensive income for the three and six-month periods ended June 30, 2023 and June 30, 2022 and the related changes in shareholders' equity and cash flows for the six-month periods ended June 30, 2023 and June 30, 2022, and the related notes (collectively referred to as the "interim financial information or statements").
+We have reviewed the consolidated statement of financial condition of TrustCo Bank Corp NY (the "Company") as of June 30, 2023 September 30, 2023, and the related consolidated statements of income and comprehensive income for the three and six-month nine-month periods ended June 30, 2023 September 30, 2023 and June 30, 2022 September 30, 2022 and the related changes in shareholders' equity and cash flows for the six-month nine-month periods ended June 30, 2023 September 30, 2023 and June 30, 2022 September 30, 2022, and the related notes (collectively referred to as the "interim financial information or statements").
 Based on our reviews, we are not aware of any material modifications that should be made to the consolidated financial statements referred to above for them to be in conformity with accounting principles generally accepted in the United States of America.